Scheduling your Instagram posts in advance is one of the most effective ways to save time and post consistently.

 4 Instagram Scheduling Tips and Best Practices

-Instagram scheduling is packed full of benefits – here are our four best tips to make the most of it:
+Instagram scheduling is packed full of perks — here are our four best tips to make the most of it:

 #1: Post at Your Best Time

-Later analyzed over 35M posts and found that the best time to post on Instagram (in local time) is 6AM.
+Later analyzed over 11M posts and found that the best time to post on Instagram (in local time across time zones) is 4AM.

-A spreadsheet to manually track when you post on Instagram and analyzing each posts’ performance
+• A spreadsheet to manually track when you post on Instagram and analyze each posts’ performance

-TIP: Remove the guesswork and find your personalized best posting times with Later’s Starter, Growth, or Advanced plan:
+TIP: Remove the guesswork and find your personalized best posting times with Later.
+Start a free trial today.

 #2: Use Relevant Hashtags

 How many hashtags should you use on Instagram?
-It’s a question that’s caused much debate on social media – with everyone chiming in.
+It’s a question that’s caused much debate on social media.

 But it’s important to make sure your hashtags are relevant to your content, audience, and business.